 The common purpose or work-relevant reason could be a scenario, a case study or brief that sets out the circumstances or reasons for completing the tasks.
-A scenario could describe the requirements for a solution to a problem (designing new components for domestic appliances using CAD) or a case study could be used to inform a proposal (a case study on transport methods used in an inner city to inform the design of sustainable transport systems).
+A scenario could describe the requirements that would address a particular challenge (designing a new marketing campaign to achieve an increase in sales) or a case study could be used to inform a proposal (the impacts on a business of poor employee performance to inform how to improve methods of employee motivation).